Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Overview of methods addressing intrinsic Gilbert damping

+We now focus on the different methods to describe the microscopic contributions to the Gilbert parameter, which encompasses effects that transfers energy and angular momentum out of the magnetic system.
+Within these mechanisms, the relativistic SOI comes to the fore.
+This is often referred to as the intrinsic contribution to the damping, and was first identified by Landau and Lifshitz~\cite{Landau:1935tr}.
+The origin of this damping mechanism lies in the non-hermiticity of the relativistic corrections to the spin Hamiltonian when the magnetization precesses~\cite{Hickey:2009tj,Mondal:2016bb}.
+The elementary magnetic excitations, called magnons, can also be damped via Stoner excitations (electron-hole pairs with opposite spins)~\cite{Korenman:1972gx,Mook:1973cf,Vollmer:2003io}.
+Alternatively, the conduction electrons can carry spin angular momentum even in absence of the SOI.
+This leads to damping via the spin-pumping mechanism~\cite{Tserkovnyak:2002ju,Simanek:2003wx,Mills:2003ub,Liu:2014fa}.

-Early models already argued that the interaction between the magnetic moments and the conduction electrons is a key ingredient~\cite{Heinrich:1967fma}.
+Early models proposed to describe these processes already argued that the interaction between the magnetic moments and the conduction electrons is a key ingredient~\cite{Heinrich:1967fma}.
 This led to the so-called breathing Fermi surface model, where the shape of the Fermi surface depends on the orientation of the magnetization through the SOI~\cite{Kambersky:1970hf}.
-The decay of magnons into Stoner excitations were also considered early on~\cite{Prange:1972kp}.
-These approaches, however, needed extra parameters (as the electronic scattering time) and could not capture both regimes of the damping.
+This approach, however, could only capture the conductivity-like regime, which diverges at low temperatures.
+The decay of magnons into Stoner excitations was also considered early on~\cite{Prange:1972kp}, describing well the experimental behavior of Ni but also missing the increase at larger temperatures of other materials.